allenporter/k8s-gitops/README.md

 ## CLI Toolchain

-This repository contains a `Dockerfile` which is the environment used to manage the k8s cluster from the CLI.
+This repository contains a `.devcontainer` which is the environment used to manage the k8s cluster from the CLI.
 The `.devcontainer` has some default mounts including the private terraform inventory and `.env` which is a local directory for local secret storage.
-More detail on bootstrapping can be found in `scripts/` and `plays/k8s-gitops-env.yaml` performs the secret setup.
+More detail on bootstrapping can be found in `bootstrap/env` and `k8s-gitops-env.yaml` performs the secret setup.

 ## Cluster Infrastructure